NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-san/configuration.rst

 lunsPerFlexvol            Maximum LUNs per Flexvol, must be in range [50, 200]                                              "100" debugTraceFlags           Debug flags to use when troubleshooting.
 E.g.: {"api":false, "method":true}                       null
 ========================= ================================================================================================= ================================================

+To communicate with the ONTAP cluster, Trident must be provided with authentication parameters.
+This could be the username/password to a security login (OR) an installed certificate.
+This is fully documented in the :ref:`Authentication Guide <ontap-san-authentication>`.

 .. warning::